-Arroz Caldo is a Filipino chicken rice porridge flavoured with sliced ginger, minced garlic, chopped onion, chicken stock, chicken broth cube and safflower.
-Arroz Caldo is super easy and you can make a warm hearty meal for the whole family.
-Fill your tummy and warm your hearts with this chicken arroz caldo porridge!
+Arroz Caldo is a Filipino lugaw made with glutinous rice and chicken and flavoured with sliced ginger, minced garlic, chopped onion, chicken stock, chicken broth cube and safflower.
+This dish is derived from Spanish origin and is localised by Filipinos as time pass by.
 This porridge is made with glutinous rice cooked in chicken broth.
 Bits of chicken make this dish meatier and perfect on a cold morning.
 Try and make one today!

 ARROZ CALDO VS LUGAW VS GOTO

 Lugaw is one of the most typical Pinoy breakfast favorites.
 In breakfast restaurants, lugaw, arroz caldo and goto are always in the menu.
 What makes lugaw, arroz caldo and goto different?
 Here is a quick way to know them one by one: